 The American Academy of Pediatrics recommends that parents follow safe sleep practices when putting an infant to bed.
 However, many families do not follow this advice, putting their child at risk of Sudden Infant Death Syndrome (SIDS), accidental suffocation, and other unknown causes of death, according to a new study recently presented at the Pediatric Academic Societies (PAS) annual meeting in Vancouver, Canada.

 Each year, about 4,000 infants die unexpectedly and for no apparent reason.
-SIDS is the leading cause of all deaths in children younger than 1 year old, according to the U.S. Centers for Disease Control and Prevention (CDC).
+SIDS is the leading cause of all deaths in children younger than 1 year old, according to the U.S. (CDC).
 In 2010 alone, more than 2,060 infant deaths were reported as SIDS, more than 910 were reported as "cause unknown," and nearly 630 were reported as accidental suffocation or strangulation in bed.

 Research Reveals High-Risk Behaviors